What Does it Take to Be a Wood Patternmaker?

 - Pattern Maker

 There were about 1,800 jobs for Wood Patternmaker in 2016 (in the United States).
 There is little to no growth in job opportunities for Wood Patternmaker.
-Due to new job openings and attrition, there will be an average of 200 job openings in this field each year.
+The BLS estimates 200 yearly job openings in this field.

 The states with the most job growth for Wood Patternmaker are North Carolina, Michigan, and Nebraska.
 Watch out if you plan on working in Pennsylvania, Nebraska, or Michigan.
 These states have the worst job growth for this type of profession.